northbright/Notes/Linux/Ubuntu/samba/setup-samba-share-on-ubuntu.md

 sudo smbpasswd -x ppt
 ```

+## Warning
+Need to restart `smb.service` or reboot server if server's IP is changed.

 ## References
 * [How To Set Up a Samba Share For A Small Organization on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-samba-share-for-a-small-organization-on-ubuntu-16-04)
 * [Do I need NetBIOS?](https://blogs.msmvps.com/acefekay/2013/03/02/do-i-need-netbios/)